Associate Professor of Physics & Astronomy

 Daniel completed his Ph.D in Physics from the University of Arizona and joined Northwestern as a CIERA Postdoctoral Fellow in fall 2014.
 Daniel is an expert on cosmological simulations and has pioneered the implementation more physical models of black hole accretion in such simulations.
 Daniel is now extending his studies to include self-consistent black hole feedback and is leading cosmological studies of black hole growth with a realistic ISM and stellar feedback as part of the FIRE project.
 Daniel is also leading a comprehensive study of the cosmic baryon cycle in the FIRE simulations.

 Motivated graduate students interested in joining the galaxy formation group are encouraged to contact Claude-André Faucher-Giguère by email.
 Please include a summary of interests and experience.
-A strong computational back is desirable.
+A strong computational background is desirable.

 |Alexander Gurvich, Ph.D.
 Candidate in Astronomy (2016-)